HelloMorrisMoss/mahlo_popup/project_planning.md

   * lam1 & 2 have Python 3.3.5
   * what version can Windows 7 (compact edition) run?
     * it looks like up to but not including 3.9 - so 3.8.7
+* different numbers of rolls can be made, need to make the display able to handle that